 The Romford Robot plays snooker.
-For those unfamiliar with the game, snooker is essentially a two dimensional activity that involves poking balls around a flat table-top surface with a stick (which is more commonly known as a ‘cue’) and manipulating the angles generated when they hit each other to steer them into holes or ‘pockets’ which are set at regular intervals around the table’s edges.
+For those unfamiliar with the game, snooker is essentially a two-dimensional activity that involves poking balls around a flat table-top surface with a stick (which is more commonly known as a ‘cue’) and manipulating the angles generated when they hit each other to steer them into holes or ‘pockets’ which are set at regular intervals around the table’s edges.

-Enacted across the two dimensions of a flat table top, the challenge posed by this combination of calculation and precise kinetic execution has attracted the interest of robotics engineers.
-The challenge, as implied by the former world champion’s nickname was straightforward: is it possible to actually produce a snooker playing robot capable of replicating Davis’s amazingly consistent level of performance?
+Enacted across the two dimensions of a flat tabletop, the challenge posed by this combination of calculation and precise kinetic execution has attracted the interest of robotics engineers.
+As implied by the former world champion’s nickname, the challenge was straightforward: is it possible to actually produce a snooker-playing robot capable of replicating Davis’s amazingly consistent level of performance?

-In 2011 an engineering PhD student project involving Thomas Nierhoff, Omiros Kourankos and Sandra Hirche of the Technische Universität München (Munich University of Technology) developed a plausible candidate in the form of a two armed ‘Snooker Bot’ which used its 7-DOF arms, pre-programmed path finder software and an overhead camera to replicate the actions of a human snooker player.
+In 2011 an engineering PhD student project involving Thomas Nierhoff, Omiros Kourankos and Sandra Hirche of the Technische Universität München (Munich University of Technology) developed a plausible candidate in the form of a two-armed ‘Snooker Bot’ which used its 7-DOF arms, pre-programmed pathfinder software and an overhead camera to replicate the actions of a human snooker player.
 Snooker Bot was capable of potting five balls in succession from the positions achieved after each successive shot to a threshold of 80% accuracy.

-Using laser technology and high resolution cameras the PR2 (Personal Robot2) the team were able to customize FastFiz, an open-source pool physics program developed by Alon Altman, and combine it with a specially designed grip and ‘bridge’.
+Using laser technology and high-resolution cameras, the PR2 (Personal Robot2), the team could customize FastFiz, an open-source pool physics program developed by Alon Altman, and combine it with a specially designed grip and ‘bridge.’
 It is perhaps a reflection of the PR2’s ‘success’ that its developers quickly adapted it to fetch drinks from the fridge as an alternative to playing pool.

-The possibilities explored in ‘Ex Machina’ may offer tantalising glimpses of what might be possible, but in the real world things are inevitably less glamourous.
-That is not to say that the challenge that bringing scientific fact up to the speed of science fiction does not remain compelling.
+The possibilities explored in ‘Ex Machina’ may offer tantalizing glimpses of what might be possible, but in the real world, things are inevitably less glamourous.
+That is not to say that the challenge of bringing scientific fact up to science fiction’s speed does not remain compelling.
 The various robotics on show at CEATEC 2014 undoubtedly represent steps in that direction.